 Regulators and Power Supplies » Step-Down Voltage Regulators » Pololu D24V5Fx Step-Down Voltage Regulators »

-The compact (0.4″ × 0.5″) D24V5F2 synchronous buck voltage regulator takes input voltages between 3 V and 36 V and efficiently reduces them to 2.5 V while allowing for a maximum output current of 500 mA.
-This regulator offers typical efficiencies between 80% and 90%.
-The pins have a 0.1″ spacing, making this board compatible with standard solderless breadboards and perfboards.
+The compact (0.4″ × 0.5″) D24V5F6 synchronous buck voltage regulator takes an input voltage of up to 36 V and efficiently reduces it to 6 V while allowing for a maximum output current of 500 mA.
+This regulator offers typical efficiencies between 85% and 93% and has a very low dropout, so it can be used with input voltages as low as a few hundred millivolts above 6 V. The pins have a 0.1″ spacing, making this board compatible with standard solderless breadboards and perfboards.

 Pololu step-down voltage regulators D24V10Fx and D24V5Fx next to a 7805 voltage regulator in TO-220 package.